 Optimistic Estimate

-The “Optimistic estimate” is represented as “O” in project management formulas, including SD.
+The “Optimistic Estimate” is represented as “O” in project management formulas, including Standard Deviation.

 Optimistic Estimate (O) | Estimate for all favorable conditions with no risks or changes |